 Our law firm successfully represented a current business client in a complex divorce proceeding in Jackson County (Michigan) Family Court involving multiple business valuations, business and retirement asset divisions, debt allocation, and child support, custody and parenting time.
 After an extensive discovery period and strategic planning from the very beginning, we negotiated a settlement on very favorable terms, retaining full interest in the family businesses which avoided potential divisions by the Family Court.
 Attorney Brad A. Brelinski led the team, assisted by Philip J. Curtis with his extensive knowledge and experience with business, tax and employee benefits planning.

 Our law firm was retained by a Jackson, Michigan man charged with a financial crime in Jackson County.
 A conviction would have greatly impacted his employment and reputation, and he was facing possible jail time and a significant fine from the Jackson Court.
-Attorney Brad A. Brelinski conducted a thorough investigation of the allegations, gathered favorable evidence from his client and reviewed the prosecutor's evidence, and then came up with a defense plan to fight the charges.
+Attorney Brad A. Brelinski conducted a thorough investigation of the allegations, gathered favorable evidence from his client and reviewed the prosecutor's evidence, and then developed a strategy to fight the charges.
 Using our evidence and supporting legal arguments, we convinced the prosecutor to dismiss the case.

 A former Jackson, Michigan resident now living out-of-state found our law firm online and contacted us for legal help.
 He was sued in Jackson County Court based on a foreign judgment, and the collection law firm filed a garnishment requiring his employer to withhold a portion of his paycheck.
 The only problem - neither the Defendant nor the employer had a current connection to the State of Michigan.
 Attorney Brad A. Brelinski stepped right in and filed an objection to the garnishment.
 At the hearing on the objection to garnishment, the collection attorney tried to convince the judge that the garnishment should continue, which would have been financially devastating for our client.
 Instead, Mr. Brelinski successfully argued that the objections were valid, and the judge ultimately dismissed the garnishment and ordered that all funds be returned to our client.